-- complete the online program application form on business.gov.au - provide all the information requested - address all eligibility and assessment criteria - include all necessary attachments.
+- complete the online application form via business.gov.au - provide all the information requested - address all eligibility and assessment criteria - include all necessary attachments.

 You will receive confirmation when you submit your application, and we recommend you view and print a copy of your submitted application from the portal at that time for your own records.